SDI-SoftwareDefinedInverter/TAPAS/README.md

 ![PCB](https://github.com/SDI-SoftwareDefinedInverter/TAPAS/blob/master/images/FIKAT_all_small.JPG "PCB")

-Use your TAPAS board with Raspberry PI or Texas Instruments InstaSPIN
+Use your TAPAS board with Raspberry PI and/or Texas Instruments InstaSPIN

 __CAUTION__